Selling physical products

 Memberships allow you to charge customers a recurring amount every month, every 3 months, every 6 months, or once a year.
 You can use memberships to start anything from a t-shirt of the month club to a quarterly print magazine.
 Subscribers will be charged automatically at the interval you choose, but like any other physical product, you will be responsible for handling the shipping and delivery of your products.

-If a customer cancels their subscription, you will be notified by email, and you will see the word Canceled next to their name in your customers tab.
-Canceling a subscription does not mean they are refunding themselves.
+If a customer cancels their membership, you will be notified by email, and you will see the word Canceled next to their name in your Customers dashboard.
+Canceling a membership does not mean they are refunding themselves.
 Only you can refund them.

-With pre-orders, you can accept orders for a physical good before you're ready to ship.
+When you add a pre-order product, you can accept orders before you're ready to ship.
 You'll be asked to specify a ship date when you create the product.
-When a customer place a pre-order, we'll verify their card information to make sure the card is valid.
-We'll then charge their card on the specified ship date.
+When a customer places a pre-order, we'll verify their card information to make sure the card is valid.
+We'll charge their card only on the specified ship date.

 If your product is more than 7 days away from being ready for shipment, we recommend that you set up a pre-order, instead of a standard physical product.
 Longer gaps between when your customers are charged for your product and when they receive your product can lead to higher chargeback rates from disappointed customers.

 Once you've created your product, you can add a description, upload any digital files, change the price, add any versions, limit product sales, or generate unique license keys.

 If you haven't yet read our Understanding Sales Tax article, please start there.
 And be sure to consult your local tax professional prior to making any pricing or financial decision.
 It's ultimately up to you to collect and remit the proper sales tax amounts.